Use of heat found to reduce or eliminate small insects and Powdery Mildew infestations for Viticulture and beyond.

-2017 was a landmark year for research into heat-treatments, with multiple scientific and experiential substantiations that heat will control pests and disease on selected crops, allowing for overall decreased chemical applications.
+2017 was a landmark year for research into heat-treatments, with multiple scientific and experiential substantiations that heat will control small pests and Powdery Mildew (PM) on selected crops, allowing for overall decreased chemical applications.

 The concept of using heat for pest and disease control has been around for decades, yet the technology is still unknown to many growers.
 As with any new technology, changing perception (and eventual adoption) is a complex challenge and Agrothermal Systems has taken the approach of offering proof of concept and real-world examples to provide evidence of the effectiveness of thermal pest treatment.
 By continuously questioning and scientifically testing the efficacy of the technology, Agrothermal strives to change the ingrained perceptions that growers carry.

-Below are 4 examples of how Thermaculture was used for pesticide and disease control in 2017.
+Below are 4 examples of how Thermaculture was used for pest and disease control in 2017.

 0. A year in the making

 In 2016, heat applications on Foley Family Wine vineyards reduced fungicide by over 50% on three grape varietals.
 This experimentation continued in New Zealand where Fruition Science reported the same effectiveness a normal fungicide program and a Thermaculture protocol (both applied at 6 day intervals) on Merlot grapes.
 The control of PM was the same and in an incredibly difficult climate.

 After these encouragements, Agrothermal decided to put the PM control issue under the microscope of the world's best known mildew expert, Dr. Doug Gubler.
 Gubler developed a protocol that alternated heat-treatments with differing fungicides.
 The protocol was tested at Foley Family Wines in both their Sonoma and Napa Valley vineyards.